gatech-genemark/EukSpecies-BRAKER2/Arabidopsis_thaliana/README.md

 exit
 ```
 ### Annotation
-Download annotation from Tair.
-NCBI RefSeq is using annotation from Tair.
+Download annotation from TAIR.
+NCBI RefSeq is using annotation from TAIR.
 Select only protein coding genes from annotation and save it in GFF3 and GTF (stop codon included) formats.
 ```
 # download